June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 # Racial Disparities

-The data for each country use different demographic groupings so we can't directly compare between all groups.
+The census data for each country use different demographic groupings so we can't directly compare between all groups.
 Three demographic groups: White, Black, and Indigenous are recorded by each.
-* Whites are the majority in both countries, while Black and Indigenous people are disproportionately impacted by police killings on both sides of the border.
+* Whites are the majority in both countries, while Black and Indigenous people are disproportionately impacted by police killings.
 * The death rates for Indigenous and Black people are much higher than for White people in both Canada and the United States.
 The overall rates for each group are higher in the United States.

 <div style="overflow: hidden;